Quantized Conductance by Accelerated Electrons: Concluding remarks

-We believe that the derivation and interpretation proposed here contribute to further understanding of the quantized conductance and physics of the QPC, as well as the physics of non-equilibrium conductions.
-Further quantitative analyses, such as the Rashba parameter, are required.
+We believe that the derivation and interpretation proposed here contributes to the further understanding of the quantized conductance and the physics of the QPC, as well as to the physics of non-equilibrium conductions.
+Further quantitative analyses, such as the Rashba parameter and the 0.7 plateau value, are required.
 The results of this study are profitable for spintronic applications proposed by Datta-Das\cite{DattaDas}, such as spin filtering and manipulation for quantum engineering, in well-developed GaAs/AlGaAs compound semiconductor platforms.
-An important task is to verify the spin-splitting effect caused by the SOI.
+This model proposes more versatality to experiments, offerring a nano-meter-size electron accelerator, wavelength modulator, or coherent spin flow generator.
+An important task to verify should be the spin splitting effect caused by the SOI.